JUST TAKE A LOOK & CONTACT US

 When an individual has been articling for a given period of time, he or she will be "called to the bar," meaning that they have achieved the right to begin practicing as a lawyer on their own.

-Criminal defense lawyers spend their time defending individuals or groups who are under accusation of wrongdoing.
+DUI lawyers spend their time defending individuals or groups who are under accusation of wrongdoing.
 Their work can encompass cases involving allegations of crimes against individual persons, the public or other organizations within society.

 While defending clients, criminal lawyers conduct significant research and investigative work so that they can provide the best possible representation.
 Criminal attorneys have a duty to exercise the utmost diligence in defending the accused, and it is important to remember that everyone is presumed innocent unless and until their guilt is established in a court of law.